Peaceful Days Project

 “Peaceful Days” was first recorded and released in 2005 ( Gene Dunlap Peaceful Days July 7, 2005 on 215 Records), said Dunlap.
 The children performing the song’s background vocals ranged from 8- to 15-years-old.
 Dunlap re-mixed the song as a public service message and hopes it will serve as an inspiration to children in particular and encourage them to speak the truth with a spirit of cooperation, compassion and tolerance.

 The seeds for" Peaceful Days" were sown during Dunlap’s and Allen’s golf outings.
 Their conversations often focused on the feeling that the world was starting to feel out of sync.
 People were showing an intolerance for each other, and peace of mind was a long sought after feeling.

-The re-released version of Peaceful Days was the result of yet another conversation, this time between Dunlap’s manager and one of the chaperones for the children’s choir during the song’s recording session.
+The re-mixed version of Peaceful Days was the result of yet another conversation, this time between Dunlap’s manager and one of the chaperones for the children’s choir during the song’s recording session.
 The chaperone noted that children often face stressful situations such as peer pressure, bullying, keeping up their grades and problems at home.
-When Dunlap was told about the conversation, he thought that a Peaceful Days re-mix and re-release might help young people cope with stress and manage their feelings.
+When Dunlap was told about the conversation, he thought that a Peaceful Days re-mix might help young people cope with stress and manage their feelings.
 “Observing where we are in the world now, and especially in the United States, we need to work towards peaceful days,” said Dunlap.
 “None of us is perfect” “With the second song, “Forgiveness,” being able forgive is something we need to do with one another to achieve peaceful days.
 I hope the songs will encourage children, and older folk too, to adopt a different mindset about things.”